Tiny Person, Tiny Room: Homes With Clever Solutions to Fitting in a Nursery

 Believe it or not, this nursery is found in a main bedroom’s walk-in closet.
 Anna and her husband purchased wardrobes to house their clothing in instead and kept everything in their nursery closet light and bright.

-From Stories, here's a very sweet little nursery that tucks into a closet (after the doors were removed for safety).
-If your apartment is short on bedrooms, but not on closets, or you only have one closet but are willing to go the armoire route, this is a great way to give baby a space that, if it isn't totally private, at least feels a bit removed.
+Sarah Sherman Samuel designed this very sweet little nursery that also tucks into a closet (after the doors were removed for safety).
+If your apartment is short on bedrooms, but not on closets, this is an option to consider.

-We tend to think of loft beds as the stuff of college dorms, but San Francisco residents Erin and Danny made use of a loft bed in their apartment’s tiny 7'x5' bedroom to make room for a baby below.
-See more at Mother Mag.
+We tend to think of loft beds as the stuff of college dorms, but San Francisco residents Erin and Danny made use of a loft bed in their apartment’s tiny bedroom to make room for a baby below.

 Jesyka from Visual Vocabularie added a changing pad to the top of a dresser and tucked a petite crib next to it to create a “nursery wall” in the master bedroom.

-Okay, maybe you can put baby in the corner — but it does help if you have a bassinet as pretty as this one, spotted on Thoughts from Alice.
+OK, maybe you can put baby in the corner.
+It does help if you have a bassinet as pretty as this one, spotted on Thoughts from Alice.
 All you really need for baby is a small footprint — and a willingness to fit everything in.